Jan. 2017 update: Sign and share our petition: Tell Big Dairy to label its products “cow milk.”

 Dairy-free, plant-based milks are flying off the shelves as more and more Americans choose vegan alternatives free of cholesterol and cruelty.

-It seems a growing number of consumers have stopped swallowing the lies about dairy being good for our bodies, and studies continue to confirm that dairy poses many health risks for us (got lactose intolerance?).
+It seems a growing number of consumers have stopped believing the lies about dairy being good for our bodies, and studies continue to confirm that dairy poses many health risks.

 With sales slumping and studies showing that each generation drinks less milk than the one before it, Big Dairy is crying over spilled milk — it is literally dumping millions of gallons of overproduced milk down the drain.
 All this while the dairy-free market is soaring and set to reach $20B by 2020 even despite Big Dairy’s attempt to squash sales of almond milk (the most popular alternative).

 In another desperate move, the National Milk Producers Federation (NMPF) petitioned the federal government in 2010 aiming to stop the use of words like “milk,” “cheese,” “yogurt” or “ice cream” on dairy-free products.
 In other words, Big Dairy doesn’t want soy milk called “milk.”